-7 (1) The presence of a quorum shall be necessary to constitute a meeting of the Assembly.
-Quorum requirement (2) If at the time of meeting the Speaker takes the Chair and finds there is not a quorum, the Speaker shall adjourn the Assembly until the next sitting day.
-Adjournment due to lack of quorum (3) When the Speaker adjourns the Assembly for lack of a quorum, the time of adjournment and the names of the Members present shall be recorded in Hansard.
-Record of adjournment (4) If the attention of the Speaker is drawn to a lack of a quorum during a sitting the Speaker shall call in the Members for up to 15 minutes.
-If there is still no quorum the Speaker shall adjourn the Assembly until the next sitting day.
-Lack of quorum during sitting (5) If the attention of the Chair is drawn to a lack of a quorum, the Chair shall call in the Members for up to 15 minutes.
-If there is still no quorum the Chair shall rise and report to the Speaker.
-Lack of quorum in Committee of the Whole
+- 7 (1) The presence of a quorum shall be Quorum necessary to constitute a meeting of the requirement Assembly. - If, at the time of meeting, the Speaker takes the Chair and finds there is not a quorum, to lack of the Speaker shall adjourn the Assembly until the next sitting day.

+Adjournment due to lack of quorum - (3) When the Speaker adjourns the Assembly for lack of quorum, the time of adjournment and the names of the members present shall be recorded in Hansard. - (4) If the attention of the Speaker is drawn to a lack of quorum during a sitting, the Speaker shall call in the Members for up to 15 minutes.
+If there is still no quorum, the Speaker shall adjourn the Assembly until the next sitting day.

+Lack of quorum during sitting

+(5) If the attention of the Chair is drawn to a lack Lack of quorum of quorum, the Chair shall call in the in Committee of Members for up to 15 minutes.
+If there is still the Whole no quorum, the Chair shall rise and report to the Speaker.